James Stephanie Sterling

-James Stephanie Sterling, also known as Jim Sterling, is an English-American freelance video game journalist, critic, pundit, YouTuber, and professional wrestler.
-Before becoming independent in September 2014, they were the review editor for Destructoid, and an author for The Escapist.
-Sterling is noted as one of the main examples of a YouTuber achieving success through crowdfunding.
+James Stephanie Sterling, also known as Commander Sterling and formerly known as Jim Sterling, is a British freelance video game journalist, critic, pundit, YouTuber, and professional wrestler.
+Before becoming independent in September 2014, she was the review editor for Destructoid, and an author for The Escapist.
+Sterling is noted as an example of a YouTuber achieving success through crowdfunding.

 Career

 Video game critic

-Sterling presents The Jimquisition, a weekly YouTube video series in which they discuss current issues surrounding video games, often involving consumer protection and ethics in the video game industry.
+Sterling presents The Jimquisition, a weekly YouTube video series in which she discusses current issues surrounding video games, often involving consumer protection and ethics in the video game industry.
 The series originated on Destructoid's YouTube channel and was later moved to The Escapist's channel, before being released on Sterling's own channel.
-Their main gameplay series are "Jimpressions" and "Squirty Play", where they discuss their impressions of a recently released video game while showing their own pre-recorded gameplay.
-They have often spoken against sexism in gaming, and have been open about the fact that their position on this subject has slowly evolved.
+Her main gameplay series are "Jimpressions" and "Squirty Play", where she discussed her impressions of a recently released video game while showing her own pre-recorded gameplay.
+She has often spoken against sexism in gaming, and has been open about the fact that her position on this subject has slowly evolved.

-In November 2014, Sterling announced that they were leaving The Escapist and intended to seek funding for their work independently through Patreon.
-On a 2020 episode of The Jimquisition, they stated that they had departed The Escapist after the publication had refused to publish their negative review of Assassin's Creed Unity, citing that parent company Defy Media was afraid of damaging any sponsorship opportunities with Ubisoft.
-Sterling also stated their desire to go back to writing articles and recording podcasts, which they were not able to do since leaving Destructoid.
-They currently maintain their own website, The Jimquisition, in addition to producing a podcast titled "Podquisition", which is shared with fellow British game journalist and founding host, Laura Kate Dale.
+In November 2014, Sterling announced that she was leaving The Escapist and intended to seek funding for her work independently through Patreon.
+On a 2020 episode of The Jimquisition, she stated that she had departed The Escapist after the publication had refused to publish her negative review of Assassin's Creed Unity, citing that parent company Defy Media was afraid of damaging any sponsorship opportunities with Ubisoft.
+Sterling also stated her desire to go back to writing articles and recording podcasts, which she was not able to do since leaving Destructoid.
+She currently maintains her own website, The Jimquisition, in addition to producing a podcast titled "Podquisition", which is shared with fellow British game journalist and founding host, Laura Kate Dale.
 The third founding member/co-host, Irish musician Gavin Dunne, had his final permanent appearance on episode 250, leaving to pursue a musical career.
 Gavin was replaced on episode 251 with Conrad Zimmerman, who had previously worked alongside Sterling at Destructoid.

 In March 2016, Digital Homicide Studios filed a lawsuit against Sterling, seeking $10 million in damages for "assault, libel, and slander", following Sterling's negative review of their first game The Slaughtering Grounds.
 Sterling further accused Digital Homicide Studios of deleting negative feedback of the game on its Steam review page, and banning users who criticized it.
 The lawsuit was raised to $15 million, before it was eventually dismissed with prejudice in late February 2017.

-Sterling has been credited with coining the term "Chungus", which would later be part of the name of the "Big Chungus" meme.
-Sterling started using the term as early as 2012 on their channel in a variety of unrelated contexts with different meanings for humorous effect.
+Sterling has been credited with coining the term "chungus", which would later be part of the name of the "Big Chungus" meme.
+Sterling started using the term as early as 2012 on her channel in a variety of unrelated contexts with different meanings for humorous effect.
+She was also credited with coining "asset flip" in 2015.